 With so much choice it can be difficult to pin down the best electronic drum set for you.
 If you have money burning a hole in your pocket and you need the very best in terms of technology, sounds and hardware, the Roland TD-50KVX is the one to go for.
 From the studio to the stage, the technology under the hood of this percussive powerhouse is designed to help you unlock all your drumming potential with dynamic, expressive feedback.

-If you’re just starting out on the drums, you can do no wrong with an Alesis electronic drum set.
+If you’re just starting out, you can do no wrong with an Alesis electronic drum set.
 The Nitro Mesh kit offers incredible value.
 As the name suggests, you get mesh drums and a module loaded with 385 sounds, arming you with all the tools you need to kickstart your drumming journey.
 If you have slightly more budget, the TD-1DMK is Roland's cheapest all-mesh kit, and would make a great choice.

 A special mention must also go to the Roland TD-17KVX.
 Not only do you get great feeling mesh drums and some great sounds out of the box, but the module also features Bluetooth so you can connect your smartphone without wires and play along to your favourite tracks.